-New Mexico child care assistance.
+New Mexico free child care assistance.

 Subsidies for paying for child care costs can be provided by the state of New Mexico Child Care Services Bureau.
-The government organization can provide vouchers to qualified low income families so that they can attend work or some form of education or job training.
+The government organization can provide free vouchers to qualified low income families so that they can attend work or some form of education or job training.

 The program is very limited in scope and a waiting list is often in place due to the demands on it and financial constraints.
 Some of the government agencies that are involved in overseeing this program include the Office of Child Development, the New Mexico Family Nutrition Bureau, and the Services Bureau.
 Together these groups do what they can to satisfy the demand and high number of requests.
 They work together to coordinate and plan affordable, higher quality child care services and distribute subsides to those that truly need help.
 The state of New Mexico also works closely with the providers in the state to ensure they are training and operating at a high level.

-While income limits can change, in general the Child Care Assistance Program can help low income pay for their child care if their total household income is at or below 200% of the federal government poverty level set for families of their size.
+While income limits can change, in general the free Child Care Assistance Program can help low income pay for their child care if their total household income is at or below 200% of the federal government poverty level set for families of their size.

 Other conditions include the parent needs to be in school or working and of course have a need for child care while they are in those activities.
 The exact subsidy amount provided to qualified applicants will vary based on many factors.